francisrafal/libft-unit-test-instructions/README.md

 # How To Use libft-unit-test for the 42 Vienna Core Curriculum

 The repository https://github.com/alelievr/libft-unit-test is a great resource for automatically testing and benchmarking your libft library.
 This guide should help you with installing and using these tests.

 ## Prerequisites for the tests:
-1. You should already have all the required files (ft_*.c, libft.h, Makefile) in your libft directory
+1. You should already have all the required files (ft_*.c, libft.h, Makefile) in your libft directory, even if your .c files or libft.h are empty.
 2. Your Makefile to create libft.a should already be working.
 I am not allowed to share working code here but what your Makefile should do is:
   - Create .o files from your .c files
-  - Create libft.a from those .c files.
+  - Create libft.a from those .o files.

-A good resource to learn about Makefiles is www.makefiletutorial.com and https://www.gnu.org/software/make/.
+A good resource to learn about Makefile is www.makefiletutorial.com and https://www.gnu.org/software/make/.

 ## Installing the tests
 1. Rename your local libft directory/repo to "libft".